MaksTarnavskyi/maksym-tarnavskyi.github.io/content/_index.md

 # Hello, I'm Maksym

-I'm a Lead NLP Data Scientist with 7+ years of experience in Machine Learning and Generative AI.
-Currently working at Shelf, building unstructured data management, graph retrieval and agentic conversational AI systems.
+Turning ideas into intelligent AI systems 🚀 Seven years of transforming complex problems into production-ready solutions in Machine Learning and Generative AI.
+Currently at Shelf, crafting the future of unstructured data management and agentic conversational AI.

 ## What I Do